dimagi/db-query-fwd/README.md

 Download the Windows executable:

-1. Open https://github.com/dimagi/db_fwd in your browser.
+1. Open https://github.com/dimagi/db-query-fwd in your browser.
 2. Navigate to the "Actions" tab.
 3. Open the latest workflow run, or select "Build Windows executable" and click "Run workflow" if no workflow runs are listed.
-4. Download the `db-fwd-exe` artifact.
+4. Download the `dqf-exe` artifact.
-5. Unzip `db-fwd-exe.zip` and extract `db_fwd.exe`.
+5. Unzip `dqf-exe.zip` and extract `dqf.exe`.

 No Python installation required.